 Saturday was for exploring Downtown Tampa.
 Our first stop was the Glazer Children’s Museum.
 The geometric building adorned with bright playful colors was a good sign for a day of fun inside.
 As we walked from the parking lot under the highway, I was struck by the vibrant words “STAY CURIOUS”.
 I feel like that could be my life’s motto – as well as a few others.

 The first order of business was coffee.
-For some reason I was having a hard time finding a Dunkin Donuts or Starbucks in Tampa.
+For some reason, I was having a hard time finding a Dunkin Donuts or Starbucks in Tampa.
 Not necessarily a bad thing, but I did need a caffeine fix and couldn’t find an obvious solution.
 I was in luck though, because I was directed to head over to the Tampa Museum of Art, next door.
 They have a little café and delicious coffee.
-If you were looking for a breakfast place, you might sit on their terrace at the Sono Cafe, and enjoy an Brunch, Lunch, or Dinner before or after spending time at Glazer Children’s Museum.
+If you were looking for a breakfast place, you might sit on their terrace at the Sono Cafe, and enjoy a Brunch, Lunch, or Dinner before or after spending time at Glazer Children’s Museum.
 If you too are also looking for coffee in the Tampa area, you can choose from this list of independent coffee brewers.

 Inside the Glazer Children’s Museum, we touched, spilled, scooped, raced, built, danced, and played.
 We created and designed.
 Learned about water and waves, rocket ships and movie making.
 We gardened and constructed.
 It was a good time.